ralsina/faaso/docs/server-setup.md

 ## Reverse Proxy Configuration

-* Caddy reads config from `config/Caddyfile` and this is the default, which you can change as needed if you are famiiar with it.
+* Caddy reads config from `config/Caddyfile` and this is the default, which you can change as needed if you are familiar with it.
 Usually you won't need to change anything:

 ```Caddyfile